 - 3-4 cups rice (cold, preferably a day old)

 - 1 green onion (finely chopped)

-Add in the cumin and toast it for 30 seconds.
+- Add in 1 tablespoon whole cumin seeds and toast it for 15-30 seconds.
 Watch it carefully to make sure it doesn't burn!

-Add in the ground beef.
-Break up the meat into tiny pieces and cook for about 5 mins or until the beef is fully cooked.
+- Add in the ground beef.
+Break up the meat into tiny pieces and cook for about 5 minutes or until the water in the ground beef evaporates away.

-Add in the salt, ginger and garlic and cook for another 2 mins
+- Add in ¾ teaspoon salt, 1 tablespoon ginger, 1.5 tablespoons garlic and, 3 tablespoons soy sauce, and cook the beef for another 2 mins

-Turn off the heat, and add the green onions.
+- Turn off the heat, and add the green onions and enjoy!